 The Sakura Matsuri Japanese Street Festival is a major event of the National Cherry Blossom Festival in Washington, DC.
-It is the biggest Japanese street party in the nation.
-The festival stretches six blocks and includes Japanese performances on three stages and over 200 martial artists demonstrating their skills throughout the day.
-Other participants include 25 Japanese and Asian restaurants, 30 interactive cultural exhibits, and 35 vendors selling Japanese products.
+It is the biggest one-day celebration of Japanese culture in the nation.
+The festival stretches six blocks and includes Japanese performances on three stages and martial artists demonstrating their skills throughout the day.
+Other participants include Japanese and Asian restaurants, interactive cultural exhibits, and vendors selling Japanese products.
 Find a beer garden, Japanese music and dance performances, a marketplace, and a children's corner.

 Date and Time